 Triple Flag Completes Arrangement with Maverix

-Triple Flag Precious Metals Corp. (with its subsidiaries, "Triple Flag" or the "Company") TFPMTFPM and Maverix Metals Inc. MMXMMX ("Maverix") are pleased to announce the successful completion of the previously announced acquisition of Maverix by Triple Flag by way of a plan of arrangement under the Canada Business Corporations Act (the "Arrangement").
+TORONTO, Jan.
+19, 2023 /CNW/ - Triple Flag Precious Metals Corp. (with its subsidiaries, "Triple Flag" or the "Company") TFPM TFPM and Maverix Metals Inc. MMX and MMX ("Maverix") are pleased to announce the successful completion of the previously announced acquisition of Maverix by Triple Flag by way of a plan of arrangement under the Canada Business Corporations Act (the "Arrangement").

 In aggregate, Triple Flag issued 45.1 million common shares of the Company (the "Triple Flag Shares") and paid US$86.7 million to former Maverix shareholders.
 The Triple Flag Shares issued pursuant to the Arrangement are expected to be listed and posted for trading on the Toronto Stock Exchange and New York Stock Exchange.
 With the completion of the Arrangement, existing Triple Flag and former Maverix shareholders are expected to own approximately 78% and 22% of the pro forma outstanding shares of Triple Flag, respectively.